You have no items in your shopping cart.

 Germination: 96%

 Plant seeds directly in the garden.
-Plant the seeds 1 when soil has warmed up.
+Plant the seeds when the soil has warmed up.
 The seeds may rot and not sprout if the soil is too cool.
-Germination is improved when soil temperature is above 60 F. Plant the seeds in hills.
+Germination is improved when soil temperature is above 60°F. Plant the seeds in hills.
 Plants grow 1 ft tall and vines spread up to 10 ft.

-Water well during dry and hot spells.
-Make sure plants get 1" water per week.
+Water the plants well during dry and hot spells.
+Make sure plants get 1" of water per week.

 Scientific Name: Erysiphe betae